b-gibbs/the-gyre-data/content/dummy.md

 ---
 category:
-  - Dummy
+  - dummy
-section: Test
+section: dummy
 title: Dummy
 description: A dummy .mdx file to keep GraphQL quiet.
 ---

-Here's some childMdx for you..
+Here's some childMdx for you.. _ham_